 Life history Traits

-We also have ongoing projects where we use simulations to test the statistical performance of widely used algorithms in phylogenetics.
+We also have ongoing projects where we use simulations to test the statistical performance of widely used algorithms in phylogenetics, and to understand the evolution of prey colour polymorphism.

 Approaches and Techniques employed in the lab: